No, Tom Hardy isn’t in A Christmas Carol

 — Nick Murphy (@nickmurftweets) December 6, 2019

-There was definitely a foundation for the rumours – A Christmas Carol was created by Steven Knight, the author of Peaky Blinders and Taboo which Hardy has himself appeared in.
+There was actually a foundation for the rumours – A Christmas Carol was created by Steven Knight, the author of Peaky Blinders and Taboo which Hardy has himself appeared in.

 The Venom star can be no stranger to a cameo – in 2017 he famously performed a stormtrooper in Star Wars: The Final Jedi.

-Alas, plainly Hardy’s work was purely behind the digital camera this time, nonetheless completely he could have match with the present’s darkish, gritty tone.
+Alas, evidently Hardy’s work was purely behind the digital camera this time, nevertheless completely he might have match with the present’s darkish, gritty tone.

-The primary episode aired on Sunday 22nd December and cut up audiences with its anachronistic impolite language.
+The primary episode aired on Sunday 22nd December and break up audiences with its anachronistic impolite language.

-Actors who truly are within the BBC’s A Christmas Carol embody Memento (and Neighbours) star Man Pearce as Ebenezer Scrooge, mo-cap legend Andy Serkis because the Ghost of Christmas Previous and Line of Responsibility’s Stephen Graham as Jacob Marley.
+Actors who really are within the BBC’s A Christmas Carol embrace Memento (and Neighbours) star Man Pearce as Ebenezer Scrooge, mo-cap legend Andy Serkis because the Ghost of Christmas Previous and Line of Responsibility’s Stephen Graham as Jacob Marley.

 Peaky Blinder star Charlotte Riley, who’s married to Tom Hardy, seems as Lottie and The Favorite’s Joe Alwyn performs kind-hearted Bob Cratchit.